fritzconnection documentation

-fritzconnection is a Python library to communicate with the AVM Fritz!Box by the TR-064 protocol, the AHA-HTTP-Interface and also provides call-monitoring.
+fritzconnection is a Python library to communicate with FRITZ!Box routers (and partly other devices, like repeaters) by the TR-064 protocol, the AHA-HTTP-Interface and also provides call-monitoring.
 This allows to read status-information from the router, read and change configuration settings and state, interact with smart-home-devices and monitor realtime phone calls.

-The available features are depending on the Fritz!Box model and the according system software.
+The available features are depending on the router-model and the according system software.
 Using fritzconnection is as easy as:

 from fritzconnection import FritzConnection